wimblerobotics/Sigyn/Documentation/Articles/SigynSafetySystemOverview_Dec2025.md

 My microcontrollers aren't running ROS.
 They used to run Micro ROS but no longer do even that.
 Micro ROS introduced too much complexity into the system and too much uncertainty.
 This article is not going to deal with that decision; this article is about the safety system.
 So my microcontrollers talk to the main computer over high-speed USB.

 I designed a custom carrier/expander board that holds a Teensy 4.1 microcontroller.
-The Teensy runs at about 600 MHz, has about a megabyte of RAM, lots of ROM for the code, and with my board, there are a lot of signal pins and level converters to communicate with a lot of hardware devices.
+The Teensy runs at about 600 MHz, has about a megabyte of RAM, has lots of ROM for the code, and with my board, there are a lot of signal pins and level converters to communicate with a lot of hardware devices.

-There is a software package I wrote, ***sigyn_to_sensor_v2***, that provides the bridge between ROS2 and the three custom hardware boards.
+There is a software package I wrote, ***sigyn_to_sensor_v2***, that provides the bridge between ROS 2 and the three custom hardware boards.
 I won't particularly discuss that package.
-It communicates with the custom boards over high-speed, virtual USB ports, mostly passing JSON messages back and forth, and converts between compressed messages to and from the custom boards and the equivalent ROS2 messages.
+It communicates with the custom boards over high-speed, virtual USB ports, mostly passing JSON messages back and forth, and converts between compact messages to and from the custom boards and the equivalent ROS 2 messages.

 Pretty much all of the hardware and software needs that required predictable and high-speed timing happen on the custom boards, and the ***sigyn_to_sensor_v2*** package links all of those boards to the main computer.

 ## The Second Division of Responsibility

 Even a Teensy 4.1 running at 600 MHz cannot provide the needed functionality for all of the low-level hardware.
 ROS 2 navigation relies on high frame rates from its sensors.
 Your slowest navigation-related sensor constrains how fast your robot can safely move.
 The localization and mapping algorithms rely on the robot not moving very far between calculations that update the map and locate the robot within the map.
-The control loop that moves the robot towards a goal relies is limited on how fast it can detect an obstacle, plan to avoid it, and can guarantee the robot will move or stop as needed in time.
+The control loop that moves the robot towards a goal is limited by how fast it can detect an obstacle, plan to avoid it, and can guarantee the robot will move or stop as needed in time.

 This all only works well if the needed sensors and actuators are predictable and quick.